 Address: 14321 Yale Ave, Irvine, CA 92604

 If you want to take up painting as a hobby, painting classes are offered at the Irvine Fine Arts Center 22.
-Here there are art studios that are fully equipped for aspiring artists of all ages.
+There are art studios fully equipped for aspiring artists of all ages.

 Are you looking for something fun the children can do in Irvine this summer?
-Why not sign them up for some art classes at the Irvine Fine Arts Center 22?
+Why not sign them up for Irvine Fine Arts Center 22 art classes?
 All local and state requirements are followed by the City of Irvine, ensuring a safe opportunity this summer for recreation.

 22. The Oak Creek Golf Club